oceanprotocol/ocean.py/READMEs/developers.md

 You are welcome to contribute to ocean.py docs and READMEs.
 For clean markdowns in the READMEs folder, we use the `remark` tool for automatic markdown formatting.
 OCEAN has an official repository containing remark settings, so please follow the instructions [here](https://github.com/oceanprotocol/ocean-remark).

-To update the documentation shown in https://docs.oceanprotocol.com/references/read-the-docs/ocean-py/, go to https://github.com/oceanprotocol/readthedocs, and follow the steps.